DianaCarino/WebTech_Activity3-2/README.md

         regarding an animal.
       - *Source:* https://www.api-ninjas.com/api/animals

-    - **Unsplash API**
+    - **Wikipedia API**
-      - *Usage:* This API was provided by Unsplash itself.
+      - *Usage:* This API was provided by Wikipedia itself.
 It was used to provide a particular image of a user's searched animal.
       - *Source:* https://serpapi.com/images-results